selwynpolit/d9book/book/php.md

 ## Foreach with ampersand (\&)
-When iterating through an array of items, changes you make to the `as` value are not reflected in the original array.  e.g. if you iterate through your array as in `foreach ($cars as $car)` any changes to `$car` will not be reflected in `$cars`.
+When iterating through an array of items, changes you make to the `as` value are not reflected in the original array.  e.g., if you iterate through your array as in `foreach ($cars as $car)` any changes to `$car` will not be reflected in `$cars`.

 The following code shows the problem if you don\'t use the ampersand(\&).